 What works is layered lighting.
 One source for task, one for atmosphere, and one for reflection or depth.
 That might mean a shaded desk lamp, a floor lamp in a dim corner, and a mirror or glass front cabinet helping move light around the room.
 This is why I like working from AURA Modern Home’s Dark Academia Lamps collection and pairing it with reflective pieces from our wall decor.

 Warm bulbs matter too.
 Cooler light tends to kill the exact atmosphere people are trying to build.
+The U.S. Department of Energy guidance on efficient light bulbs is useful here because it separates brightness, measured in lumens, from color appearance, measured in Kelvin.
+For this kind of room, look for warm, dimmable bulbs that keep paper readable without turning the study blue-white and clinical.
 A warm shaded lamp on a walnut desk gives paper, leather, and wood a softness that feels settled.
 You want pools of light, not blanket brightness.
-That is how the room gets dimension.

 If the room feels flat, it is almost always the lighting.
 Not the desk.
 Not the paint.
 Lighting.